 Our vision is that CBMM should be the seed for a new, more permanent Institute on Intelligence at MIT (and Harvard) that will bridge between the engineering and the science of intelligence.
 To build that bridge, we must focus now on the relatively neglected science end.
 At MIT such an Institute will reignite the excitement of the Golden Age that saw the birth of information science (Shannon), cybernetics (Wiener), neural nets (McCullogh, Pitts, Lettvin), Cognitive Sciences (Chomsky) and Artificial Intelligence (Minsky, Marr).
 The mission of an Institute on the Science and Engineering of Intelligence — studying the problems of human intelligence and replicating in machines — will be unique and impossible to match by the present powerhouses in AI — the like of Google, Microsoft, Baidu, Facebook, and IBM.
 NSF support for CBMM and its vision of a permanent institute is a way for the NSF to have an enduring impact.

 This vision has driven us over the last five years.
-It has also captured the imagination of the MIT administration which announced on March 1, 2018 an Institute-wide initiative called the MIT Intelligence Quest.
-The MIT IQ consists of a Core and a Bridge.
-The Core is a larger version of CBMM; CBMM can be seen as the very core of the IQ Core.
+It has also captured the imagination of the MIT administration which announced on March 1, 2018 an Institute-wide initiative called the MIT Quest for Intelligence.
+The MIT Quest consists of a Core and a Bridge.
+The Core is a larger version of CBMM; CBMM can be seen as the very core of the Quest Core.